hunterdyar/IMMGuidebook/content/electronics/arduino/arduino-to-unity.md

 #### 2) Add .NET SerialPort Library:

 Unity does not include the System.IO.Ports library by default.
-You need to add it manually.
+It needs to be added manually.

-Download the System.IO.Ports library.
+Download the [System.IO.Ports library](https://www.nuget.org/packages/System.IO.Ports/).
 You can find it as part of the .NET Framework or as a separate NuGet package.
 For Unity, the easiest way is to use the System.IO.Ports.dll from the .NET Framework.

 Once you have the System.IO.Ports.dll, place it in the Assets/Plugins folder of your Unity project.
 If the Plugins folder does not exist, create it.
-If using JetBrains Rider, navigate to settings, and make sure NuGet is installed, it should work automatically when installed in rider.
+If using JetBrains Rider, you can install it via the NuGet manager window with the project open.

 ```csharp